bettersg/checkMate/README.md

-        string utm "map containing utm parameters, source, medium, content, campaign, term" string language "en or cn, users preferred language" boolean isSubscribedUpdates "whether to blast msgs to this user" }
+        string utm "map containing utm parameters, source, medium, content, campaign, term" string language "en or cn, users preferred language" boolean isSubscribedUpdates "whether to blast msgs to this user" boolean isIgnored "whether the user should be ignored, i.e. blocked, in which case they get no responses" }

     blasts {